Who am I? Freelancer, contractor, consultant or small business? - Crunch - picture of man drinking coffee

 But what are the defining characters of each?
 Well, simply put:

-• Contractors provide services to a specific client under specific terms – usually defined in a contract.
+• Contractors typically deliver specialised services to a single client under clearly defined contractual terms.
 You generally have one client at a time.
 Your client will already have an idea of the work they want you to carry out.

 • Consultants provide specialist and highly skilled services to deliver a specific project or help resolve a business problem.
 You’re unlikely to be involved in implementing any recommendations you make.